m1010j/uglifier_bug_demo/README.md

 While experimenting with various Rails-React-Redux apps, we found that simply importing from lodash 4.17.10 sometimes causes a ReferenceError that is also resolved by downgrading to uglifier 4.1.12.
 However, we've been unable to consistently reproduce this behavior.

+## Node on development environment

+We were unable to reproduce any of this behavior in a development environment, even if the development environment is configured to use uglifier.

 ## Acknowledgments

 These results were obtained in collaboration with [@moeroach94](https://github.com/moeroach94), [@BCrawfordScott](https://github.com/BCrawfordScott), and [@OscarAlvarez8830](https://github.com/OscarAlvarez8830).